 Aware Senior Care Blog

 Think you’re too old to start or keep exercising?
 Think again!
 You can build strength and stamina while going easy on your joints.
-Read on to discover 11 exercise ideas that are perfect for seniors of every fitness level.
+Read on to discover 11 exercise ideas for seniors that are perfect for every fitness level.

 Swimming: Improve Recovery with Low Impact Exercise